Colerne: Water tower

 The Colerne Water Tower is a large concrete structure on the southern edge of Colerne Airfield, in the shape of an inverted cone.
-It is approximately 30 meters (100 ft) high, and replaced an older tower that was part of a 1930s scheme to bring mains water to the area.
+It is approximately 30 metres (100 ft) high, and replaced an older tower that was part of a 1930s scheme to bring mains water to the area.

 The original tower was located on the eastern edge of the village near the housing estate called Martins Croft (built in the late 1940s-early '50s).
 The Colerne History Group's book, The Village on the Hill, Vol. 1, tells the story of this project.
 In 2005, housing was built on the site of the original tower and that development is called Tower Close.